azerothcore/azerothcore-wotlk/issue_template.md

 **Modules**:  Are you using modules? if yes, list them

-**Other Customization**: Are you use core/db patches or other customizations?
+**Other Customizations**: Are you use core/db patches or other customizations?
 If yes please specify them here.

 [//]: # (This template is for problem reports, for other type of reports edit it accordingly)